hellohaptik/docs_haptik/docs/external-chat-tool/thread-control.md

 Thread control is a way of assigning ownership of a chat conversation (a.k.a. "thread") to a chat tool capable of responding to a CEU.

-The thread control protocol allows for multiple ECTs to be able to answer a given chat form a CEU, in conjunction with one another and the Haptik internals: Smart Agent Chat (SAC) and the Intelligent Virtual Assistant (IVA).
+The thread control protocol allows for multiple ECTs to be able to respond to a given chat form a CEU, in conjunction with one another and the Haptik internal tools: Smart Agent Chat (SAC) and the Intelligent Virtual Assistant (IVA).

 The chat tool that has thread control at a given instance is the only chat tool allowed to respond to the CEU at at instance.